desertedman/CHIP-8/README.md

 # CHIP-8 Emulator

 CHIP-8 Emulator built in C++ for Linux systems.
+Built and tested on Fedora 42!

 ## Dependencies